 This parenting is all about maintaining peace.
 Almost all parents' contact is done through email, or the mediator, with little to no face-to-face contact.
 Pick-up and drop-off times are negotiated.
 Once the times are set, both parties must stick to them.
 Each parent will have control over what the child eats, wears, and does while they are with that parent.
 Special events and any other activities that both parents may want to have to say over must be negotiated through the mediator.

 Rules for behavior are set individually; it would be best if these rules were agreed to mutually.
 Parallel guardianship can be tailored and custom fit for each family.
 The parenting coordinator will do their best to assure fair and rational outcomes.
 Some couples insist on no face-to-face contact while other couples are more flexible; all of this is discussed with the coordinator.

 It's All About The Child

 The main concern of parents and courts is the mental well-being of the child.
 Parallel parenting is designed to ensure every child of divorce can have a healthy relationship with each parent.
 Here is a list of reasons a couple may opt for this parenting:

 - The child is caught in the middle of parental conflict.

-- Parental conflict is making it impossible for each parent to have a meaningful parental relationship with the child due to interference from the other parent.
+- Parental conflict makes it impossible for each parent to have a meaningful parental relationship with the child due to interference from the other parent.

 - To eliminate a child's exposure to parental conflict